-Located in the 7th arrondissement, the main backdrop is The Hôtel des Invalides complex of buildings, which contain museums and monuments, all relating to the military history of France, as well as a hospital and a retirement home for war veterans.
+Located in the 7th arrondissement, the main backdrop to the circuit was the Hôtel des Invalides complex of buildings, which contain museums and monuments, all relating to the military history of France, as well as a hospital and a retirement home for war veterans.
 The buildings house the Musée de l'Armée, the military museum of the Army of France, the Musée des Plans-Reliefs, and the Musée d'Histoire Contemporaine, as well as the Dôme des Invalides, a large church with the burial site for some of France's war heroes, most notably Napoleon Bonaparte.

-Designed by Electric Formula, the 14 turn course measures 1.193 miles / 1.920km.
-Reasonably wide boulevards make up the majority of the circuit, though there are numerous tighter sections which provide the drivers with a varied and challenging course.
-A section of cobblestones at Turn 3 is temporarily covered over by asphalt for the races each year, giving a slippery surface compared with other parts of the track.
+Designed by Electric Formula, the 14 turn course measured 1.193 miles / 1.920km.
+Reasonably wide boulevards made up the majority of the circuit, though there were numerous tighter sections which provided the drivers with a varied and challenging course.
+A section of cobblestones at Turn 3 was temporarily covered over by asphalt for the races each year, giving a slippery surface compared with other parts of the track.

-From the startline, the drivers will head off towards Place Vauban, directly behind the iconic golden dome - home to Napoleon's tomb.
-From there, the drivers head back towards the Seine river before navigating their way through a technical section directly in front of the complex.
+From the start line, the drivers headed off towards Place Vauban, directly behind the iconic golden dome, home to Napoleon's tomb.
+From there, the drivers headed back towards the Seine river before navigating their way through a technical section directly in front of the complex.
 Finally, after snaking through Turns 12,13 and 14, it's back over the start/finish line.

 Swiss driver Sebastien Buemi took the spoils in the inaugural Paris ePrix, while the home crowd cheered on Parisian racer Jean-Eric Vergne to the victory in 2018, en route to the eventual championship.